fbpx

 Option 3: Stretching Text Using Paths In Photoshop

+If you need to edit your text, click the Type Tool (T) and use the adjustments in the Options Bar.
+You won’t be able to go back and adjust the text again.
 Once you’re happy with how your text looks, head to the Layers Panel.
 Right-click or Control + click the Text Layer and select Convert To Shape.

+The text will appear with anchor points around every letter.
+Each letter forms a separate shape having been converted to paths.
 In the Layers Panel, you’ll see the Text Layer is now a Shape Layer.

-Step 3: Activate The Direct Selection Tool
+Step 2: Activate The Direct Selection Tool (A)

 Click the Path Selection Tool in the Toolbar, which looks like a cursor arrow.
 Click and hold to select the Direct Selection Tool (A) and select it.

-Step 4: Stretch The Text
+Step 3: Click And Drag Anchor Points To Stretch The Text

 Now that each letter of the text has been converted to a shape, you can click any of the anchor points and drag to stretch only that part of that letter.
 Hold Shift while clicking the anchor points to drag more than one in the same direction.
 Selected anchor points appear filled in blue.